CatherineLE/shoes_design/README.md

 - to save, load and use weights in the model G
 - to display fake and real images
 - to display a video for the training process
+- Web APP with streamlit that generate new image from the generated DCGAN4_mod's model weights  (see the streamlit.py file, the requirement.txt file and the .pth file)

 # Comment
 These models do not take too much time in the training process, about 20 minutes.